AccelerationNet/access2csv/README.md

     $ git clone https://github.com/AccelerationNet/access2csv.git
     $ cd access2csv
     $ mvn clean install

+To skip test during build:

+    $ mvn clean install -DskipTests

 Now you should have a `access2csv.jar` in the target directory, ready to go.

-Note December, 2017.
+Note December 2017.
 Things have changed a little.
 If nothing else works then, (after compiling with mvn clean install) try running something like this (example of Windows batch file) in the root of the repository (replace the path\to\file):
 <pre> ".\target\appassembler\bin\access2csv.bat" --input ".\path\to\file" --output . --write-null NULL --quote-all false --schema --with-header </pre>